-The EAGE DET Community is the network of members interested in sharing knowledge and developing skills among geoscientists and engineers working with decarbonization and energy transition technologies, on both the geo-scientific and engineering aspects of surface and subsurface decarbonization including CO2 sequestration and the advancement of renewables such as geothermal energy production.
+The EAGE Technical Community on Decarbonization and Energy Transition started its journey on 2019 as a network of members interested in sharing knowledge and developing skills among geoscientists and engineers working with decarbonization and energy transition technologies, on both the geo-scientific and engineering aspects of surface and subsurface decarbonization, as well as in the advancement of renewables.

 "The link with what our industry does is obvious, and these sessions answer questions that everyone is asking about our work."